KevinWang94/KevinWang94.github.io/_posts/2020-03-21-NewZealand1.md

 stable world wide.
 Obviously, hindsight is 20/20, but at the time I boarded my flight, the situation seemed much more confined to Mainland China, with even Hong Kong having the situation relatively under control.
 And of course my general prior is that people's fear of travel is overblown.
-Probably I should've distinguished fear of e.g. traveling to Iran with fear of traveling during burgeoning health crisis, but alas.
+Probably I should've distinguished fear of e.g. traveling to Iran with fear of traveling during a burgeoning health crisis, but alas.
 However, the prudent and prescient Zander decided to cancel his trip, leaving just Michal and me.
 Michal in fact left London two weeks before I left NYC, spending a week in SE Asia and then one week in our HKG office.